 - Lycopene in tomato is considered a potential agent for preventing several types of cancer.

 - It stabilizes your blood sugar levels and curbs the appetite to keep you satiated for longer periods.
 It also detoxifies the body by flushing out the toxins from the fat cells.

 - Chillies are one of the best ingredients to boost your metabolism.

-- single chili pepper contains a full day’s supply of beta-carotene, and twice the recommended allowance of vitamin C. Vitamin C helps to fight toxins and other harmful agents in the bloodstream.
+- A single chili pepper contains a full day’s supply of beta-carotene and twice the recommended allowance of vitamin C. Vitamin C helps to fight toxins and other harmful agents in the bloodstream.